Harrisburg Housing Authority

 The Harrisburg Housing Authority (HHA) maintains the Public Housing Program for the City of Harrisburg, Pennsylvania.

+History

 HHA owns and manages 1,738 public housing units in eight separate communities: three high-rise towers for the elderly and five family communities.

-Additionally, the Scattered Site program facilitates 80 more family housing residences throughout the city.
+Additionally, the Scattered Site program facilitates eighty more family housing residences throughout the city.
 The U.S. Department of Housing and Urban Development also funds HHA's Housing Choice Voucher (HCV) Program, which maintains 1,200 vouchers in the area to promote more options for living.